“I’d do anything for caviar and probably did.” – Henry Kissinger.

 “When I go out, I love steak and caviar.” – Cameron Diaz.

-Caviar is a great source of lean, easily-digested proteins, which deliver the fuel for sustained energy.
+Caviar is a great source of easily-digested lean proteins, which deliver the fuel for sustained energy and help build muscles.
 And you need sustained energy for sexual activity.

 For centuries caviar was treasured as an aphrodisiac.
 First discovered in the 13th century in the Black and Caspian seas, fish roe was believed to promote longevity – not only in the sense of adding years to your life, but of adding life to your years in the bedroom.

-An Internet search for “Caviar and sex” returns more than 8 million results, ranking these pearls of the sea with oysters and chocolate among the most renowned foods of love.
+An Internet search for “Caviar and sex” returns more than eight million results, ranking these pearls of the sea with oysters and chocolate among the most renowned foods of love.